 Now that explains why I always feel happy after eating whipped cream.

 As a recreational drug, it is often served in a balloon.
 It is legal in many countries, or rather, has not been made illegal.
 This is due to its minimal side effects.
 The intoxication only lasts for several seconds, and overdose cases are very rare.

-Apparently, you can find the happy balloon everywhere from Europe to Asia, especially in party places like music festivals and nightclubs.
-In Asia, it seems to have become a big thing in Vietnam and South Korea.
+Apparently, you can find happy balloons everywhere, from Europe to Asia, especially in party places like music festivals and nightclubs.
+In Asia, it seems to have become a big thing in Vietnam, Laos and South Korea.